 I am sorry to say that I missed this completely but now I have caught up I am loving it.
 Whiskers is such a chatterbox, I heard 'give us a kiss' and 'Whiskers' but my lot got so loud listening too I had to give up in the end.
 Lovely thread OP.

 Fly high: Billy Boy, Harvey, JoJo, Lacey, Missy, Oscar, Pickle and Smudge.
-RIP: Penny, Poppy, Lola, Georgie, Bea, Morgana, Phoebe, Truffle and Hazel.
+RIP: Penny, Poppy, Lola, Georgie, Bea, Morgana, Phoebe, Truffle, Hazel and Tilly.